Knossos Palace: a plunge into the heart of Minoan civilization

 - By cab:

 Taking a cab from downtown Heraklion is another option.
-It takes about 15 minutes and can be a more comfortable, if more expensive, choice than the bus.
+This takes about 15 minutes and can be a more comfortable, if more expensive, option than the bus.

 Accessibility for people with reduced mobility

 Knossos Palace is partially accessible to people with reduced mobility.
-Some areas are adapted with ramps and flat paths, but the terrain is uneven, which can make access difficult in some places.
+Some areas are suitable with ramps and flat paths, but the terrain is uneven, which can make access difficult in some places.

 It is advisable to contact the site in advance for further information on full accessibility or specific arrangements for visitors in wheelchairs.